dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

   must be set as the real handle of Python dynamic library, PyArmor will query some Python C APIs by this handle.

+`PyPy` could not work with pyarmor, it's total different from `CPython`

 .. include:: _common_definitions.txt